-At the simplest level, E-A-T is based on the following idea: Google is hungry for good value content (pun fully intended).
+At its simplest level, E-A-T is based on the following idea: Google is hungry for good value content (pun fully intended).
 Google doesn’t want to send searchers to content that misleads its readers, intentionally or not, or isn’t factually accurate.
-When delivering search results based on the searcher’s query, the Google algorithms will consider a huge range of factors, including Page Quality (PQ – another acronym!).
-The more accurate, beneficial and helpful the content, the better the page will fare for the Page Quality check.
+When delivering search results based on the searcher’s query, Google will consider a huge range of factors, including Page Quality (PQ), so the more accurate, beneficial and helpful the content, the better the page will fare for the Page Quality check.

 The Google Quality Rater Guidelines provide a helpful explanation of E-A-T in relation to Page Quality:

 Remember that the first step of PQ rating is to understand the true purpose of the page.
 Websites or pages without some sort of beneficial purpose, including pages that are created with no attempt to help users, or pages that potentially spread hate, cause harm, or misinform or deceive users, should receive the Lowest rating.

 In the past few years, E-A-T has been popular in the SEO community as a way of explaining how the Google algorithm judges websites and their content based on how they demonstrate expertise, authority and trust.